shidhincr/shidhincr.github.com/source/_posts/2014-02-03-multiple-left-hand-assignment-in-javascript-is-really-bad-think-once-before-you-do-it.markdown

 ```

 The assignment expressions are always evaluated from right-to-left.
-So what the above expression actually does is, assign the value `10` to the variable `b`, then assign the value of `b` to `c` and so on. <!--more-->Finally all the variables will get the value `10`.
+So what the above expression actually does is, assign the value `10` to the variable `d`, then assign the value of `d` to `c` and so on. <!--more-->Finally all the variables will get the value `10`.
 This kind of "short-hand" code will allows you to get rid of the repetitive code; especially when you want to initialise multiple variables with an initial value.

 ### And what’s the catch here ?